iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.0.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 2 reviews"/>
 </p>

+> Good to track your delivery but changing deliveries to another location its useless.
+I update 2 deliveries for other location (post office) and when i got home i got the something for you card... don't make sense!<br> :date: __2021-02-19 12:23:27__

+> It won't even let me print the label I've paid for<br> :date: __2021-02-15 19:36:11__

+> A GOOD APP,BUT NOT THIS ONE, THE ROYAL MAIL ,TRACK AND TRACE,IS INFALLIBLE,BUT HAS TO BE LOCATED BY GOOGLE SEARCH,WHICH IS LUDICROUS ,AS ROYALMAIL 'TRACK AND TRACE' IS THE BEST OF ALL-. -. --THIS APP IS,MOST DEFINATELY, NOT WORTH A LIGHT, IT'S EASIER TO SIMPLY PICK UP A PHONE,AND RING THE 'LOST PROPERTY' .WHY ON EARTH YOU WOULD PUT THIS APP ,IN THE MOBILE,IS BEYOND ME!
+YOU CAN'T EVEN GET RID OF THE THING FROM THE PHONE!!!
+SINCERELY,MARKUSBRUTUS.<br> :date: __2021-02-15 02:44:11__

 > Finding it difficult to use<br> :date: __2021-02-10 12:14:09__

 > Got there eventually but not a straight forward process.
 Like something from 2010.<br> :date: __2021-01-29 08:08:07__